Papua New Guinea

 Domestic

-Trading losses may be offset against all income received in the same accounting period or carried forward and offset against future trading profits.
-The limitation period on the carryforward of losses is generally 20 years.
+Net losses can be carried forward for up to seven years.
 Losses may not be carried back against prior years’ profits.
 Primary production losses and resource project losses may be carried forward without a time limitation, although, again, they may not be carried back (see the Tax credits and incentives section for more information).

 Note that the carryforward of losses is subject to a 50% or more continuity of shareholding and control test, or a continuity of business test where there is a breach of the ownership test.